MIG + TIG Welding

 In-House Welding Company

 Welding joins every part of the TAB Industries metal fab shop together as a critical step in the cut – form – weld – finish – ship cycle for our fully integrated metalworking center.
-TAB welders are fully trained experts in MIG welding, TIG welding, and other custom welding processes.
+TAB welders are fully trained experts in MIG welding, TIG welding, laser welding, and other custom welding processes.
 Our team of skilled craftsmen knows how to apply a strong weld in a smooth, continuous process working with a wide range of materials including steel, stainless steel, carbon steel, aluminum, cast iron, copper, and lead – without warping or distortion – even when joining very thin gauge metals.
 It takes finesse, experience, and a commitment to top quality.
 The result is a clean finish with reliable joint strength over the long term every time.

 Our in-house welding team incorporates weld procedures based on American Society of Mechanical Engineers (ASME) and American Welding Society (AWS) codes to makes safe, fast, efficient work of parts coming from our laser cutting and fabricating departments.
-Creating assemblies and complete products ready for powder coating and/or other finishing operations moves quickly with ample capacity to keep with our laser cutting team and meet tight deadlines every time.
+Creating assemblies and complete products ready for powder coating and/or other finishing operations moves quickly with ample capacity to keep up with our laser cutting team and meet tight deadlines every time.

 TAB Industries Welding